tailwind/engineering-blog-posts/1-building-an-instagram-hashtag-typeahead-in-javascript/post.md

 2. A function called `getActiveHashtag` that takes the following arguments:
 `content` — The content of the post caption that the user is editing.
 E.g. `Hello #world!`

 `key` — The key that the user pressed to trigger this keydown event.
 We retrieve this from the event object.
 E.g. if the user presses thea key, then event.key would be a.
-There’s more information available as part of the event object that can determine whether a key combination was pressed (such as shift + A), but in our case, event.key is all we care about.
+There’s more information available as part of the event object that can determine whether a key combination was pressed (such as `shift + A`), but in our case, `event.key` is all we care about.

 `caretIndex` — In order to determine what part of the post caption the user is editing, we need to know where the caret is. so that we know exactly what part of the post caption the user is editing.
-E.g. if the user’s caret is here: `#hello worl|` , then the caret index would be 11.
+E.g. if the user’s caret is here: `#hello worl|` , then the caret index would be `11`.
 We get this information from `event.target.selectionStart`.

 The `getActiveHashtag` function will either return the hashtag the user is editing (e.g. `#worl`), or `null` if no hashtag is actively being edited by the user.